zetavg/chromium-website/site/developers/how-tos/get-the-code/working-with-branches/index.md

 ...so as long as your CL has been posted, you can easily recover your work.
 Otherwise, you'll need to dig through the git repository, so be careful.

-Simply, if master (remote or local) is up-to-date and your branch has been rebased, git branch -d will delete the branch.
-If not, it will refuse; to force deletion, use git branch -D. So make sure master is up-to-date, rebase branch, and then try deleting (optionally check manually before).
+Simply, if main (remote or local) is up-to-date and your branch has been rebased, git branch -d will delete the branch.
+If not, it will refuse; to force deletion, use git branch -D. So make sure main is up-to-date, rebase branch, and then try deleting (optionally check manually before).

-Beware that if your local branch has many revisions (instead of always amending a single revision), rebasing to master may fail, since it will try to apply the patches incrementally.
+Beware that if your local branch has many revisions (instead of always amending a single revision), rebasing to main may fail, since it will try to apply the patches incrementally.
 You can avoid this by squashing your local revisions into a single revision (see [6.4 Git Tools - Rewriting History](http://git-scm.com/book/en/Git-Tools-Rewriting-History), or more simply